Adebayo27/bumpa-loyalty-backend/README.md

 - For Paystack cashback (optional):
 	- `PAYSTACK_SECRET` — your Paystack secret key
 	- `PAYSTACK_RECIPIENT` — recipient code or id (for demo the code reads this env var)
-	- If you do not want real transfers while testing, set `PAYSTACK_DISABLED=true` in a test `.env` or `.env.testing` and the gateway can be guarded in code.

 3. Run migrations & seed